severalnines/docs/user-guide/mysql/manage.rst

 * **MaxScale Address**
 	- IP address of the existing MaxScale server.

-* **CLI Port**
+* **CLI Port (Port for the Command Line Interface)**
 	- Port for the MaxAdmin command line interface on the target server.

+.. _MySQL - Manage - Processes:

 Processes
 ++++++++++

-Manages external processes that are not part of the cluster, e.g. a web server or an application server.
+Manages external processes that are not part of the database system, e.g. a load balancer or an application server.
 ClusterControl will actively monitor these processes and make sure that they are always up and running by executing the check expression command.

-To add a new process to be monitored by ClusterControl, click on *Add Custom Managed Process*.

 * **Host/Group**
 	- Select the managed host.